andrew/ultimate-awesome/README.md

 - [bookmarks](https://github.com/tlylt/bookmarks) - 🔖My Tech Bookmarks - collections of links to videos, talks, articles and more.
 - [awesome-dotnet-aspire](https://github.com/tpetrina/awesome-dotnet-aspire) - 📋 A collection of awesome .NET Aspire libraries, tools, frameworks and software .
 - [awesome-wealthtech](https://github.com/upstarter/awesome-wealthtech) - An Awesome lists of wealth-tech resources for quant traders and investors.
+- [cyberelite](https://github.com/uttambodara/cyberelite) - 🔐 Welcome to Hack-Academia — your go-to destination for everything related to 🖥️ ethical hacking, 🔧 penetration testing, and 🛡️ cybersecurity research.
+Whether you're a 🌱 newcomer eager to dive into the cyber world or a 🧑‍💻 skilled expert searching for the latest tools and tactics, Hack-Academia is here to fuel your journey. ⚡.
 - [awesome-vegan](https://github.com/VeggieSailor/awesome-vegan) - A curated list of awesome vegan resources.
 - [awesome-quora](https://github.com/venky18/awesome-quora) - Collection of interesting questions/answers on Quora.
 - [awesome-m-files](https://github.com/victorvogelpoel/awesome-m-files) - A curated list of M-Files developer resources.